After several iterations of MAME Front-ends, I think I’ve landed on something I can call “Done” (for now!)

 2016 MAME Iron becomes motion-activated with voice-recognition

-2017 Scrapped everything again and rewrote from the ground up in WPF, this time with UI in mind, as well as UX.
+2017 Scrapped everything again and rewrote from the ground up in WPF, this time with a focus on UI as well as UX.

 First, a few credits are in order: